Agoric/documentation/main/ertp/api/issuer.md

 Returns the `allegedName` for this `issuer`.

 An alleged name is a human-readable string name of a kind of digital asset.
-The alleged name should not be trusted as accurate, since it is not provided by a trusted source.
+An alleged name should not be trusted as accurate since there is no public registry or expectation of uniqueness.
+This means there can be multiple issuers/mints/brands with the same alleged name, and thus the name by itself does not uniquely identify an issuer.
+Rather, the `brand` object does that.

+To put it another way, nothing stops different people from creating multiple `issuers` with the alleged name `Quatloos`...but that doesn't make any of them **the** Quatloos `issuer`.
+The alleged name is just a human readable version which is helpful for debugging.
 ```js
 const { issuer: quatloosIssuer } = makeIssuerKit('quatloos');
 const quatloosIssuerAllegedName = quatloosIssuer.getAllegedName();